 The Common is positioned in the center of Main Street to the west, Franklin Street to the south and Front Street to the north and east.
 City Hall is situated on the western end of the Common and remains the central hub for downtown Worcester.

-In June of 1669, Worcester established its first open space.
-The Worcester Common, originally a 20 acre parcel, was established to serve as a “common open space” for citizens.
-Although only 4.4 acres remain, the Common continues to provide vital open space in the downtown area.
+Originally a 20 acre parcel, the Worcester Common was established to serve as a "common open space" for citizens in the late 17th Century.
+Although only 4.4 acres remain today, the Common continues to provide vital open space in the downtown area.

 The Worcester Common has the privilege of being listed on the National Register of Historic Places.
 In a single 4 acre parcel, vital historical, cultural, social, recreational, civic and economic development attributes are woven together within an integrated fabric of features and spaces.